Jewish Partisan Educational Foundation

 The Jewish Partisan Educational Foundation (JPEF) is a nonprofit organization based in San Francisco, California, that produces short films and other educational materials on the history and life lessons of the Jewish partisans.
 During World War II, approximately 30,000 Jewish men and women fought back against the Germans and their collaborators as partisans (armed resistance fighters behind enemy lines).

 JPEF provides free educational resources for public, Jewish and other parochial and private schools, including short documentary films, lesson plans, study guides, and online teacher-training.
 The materials are primarily based on oral history interviews, conducted between 2001 and 2015, 54 Jewish partisans.
 The Jewish Partisan Educational Foundation partners with nearly every Holocaust organization in the world who relies on its resources and expertise about the Jewish partisan history throughout Europe.

-All of JPEF's curriculum materials are free to educators and students and can be downloaded from its website at www.jewishpartisans.org.
-A second website, Jewish Partisan Community page, launched in 2017, hosts an additional 70 Jewish partisans biographies, many of them of women at www.jewishpartisancommunity.org.
+JPEF creates curriculum materials for educators and students.
+A second website, Jewish Partisan Community page, launched in 2017, hosts an additional 70 Jewish partisans biographies.